Mediated Desire and the Technical Evolution of Epistolary Intimacy

 The message itself is only one component.
 The anticipation surrounding it is equally, if not more, significant.

-When handled with precision, the interval becomes the site where desire is most intensely felt.
+When handled with precision, the interval can become one site where desire is intensely felt.

 Conclusion: Desire as Delay